phenopackets/phenopacket-schema/docs/cohort.rst

 ======

 This element describes a group of individuals related in some phenotypic or genotypic aspect.
-It can be used to describe a group of individuals being investigated in a genome-wide analysis study.
+For instance, a cohort can consist of individuals all of whom have been disagnosed with a certain disease or have been found to have a certain phenotypic feature.
 We recommend using the :ref:`rstfamily` element to describe families being investigated for the presence of a Mendelian disease.